To see other blog posts by topic:

 woman holding a board working on siding for a tiny house

 That said, some tasks absolutely make sense to outsource in your tiny house build.
 Take electrical systems, for example.
 If you try to set up your own electrical system with minimal knowledge and experience, you could set your house on fire.
 But if you DIY your window trim and it looks a little wonky, it’s not as big a deal.
 Knowing when to hire out expertise is critical for the safety and integrity of your tiny house.
+Finding the right balance between DIY and professional help is essential when learning how to build a small house on a budget.

 Call on community